nioc/web-music-player/API.md

 POST /server/api/users/:userId/playlist/tracks
 ````
 The body request must include the track identifier in a json attribute (like this `{"id":"1"}`).

 The API returns:
 - 201 if the track is successfully added to the user's playlist (body contains the tracks sequence),
-- 400 if a mandatory parameter is missing (user identifier, track identifier),
+- 400 if a mandatory parameter is missing (user identifier `userId`, track identifier),
+- 401 if authorization token is missing or invalid,
+- 403 if the requester is not the playlist owner,
 - 500 in case of error.

 #### Remove a track from a user's playlist